tmtsoftware/csw/docs/src/main/commons/command.md

 * **Submit** - A command is sent as Submit when the result of completion is desired.
 * **Oneway** - A command is sent as Oneway when the result of completion is not desired.

-A `Oneway` should only be used between an Assembly and an HCD, when it is known that no long-running actions need to be tracked.
+A `Oneway` should only be used between an Assembly and an HCD.
+It is also used when tracking completion using a Matcher (see below).

-@@@ note { title=Note }

-The `Oneway` command may be removed in an update since it's behavior has been subsumed by Immediate Completion with submit.

-@@@

 The following responses can be received as a `CommandResponse` after sending a command with `Submit` or `Oneway`: